Glossary — Agentic AI

 How are MCP prompts different from system prompts?

-System prompts configure the agent's overall behavior.
+System prompts configure the agent's overall behaviour.
 MCP prompts are task-specific templates served dynamically by MCP servers.
-Think of system prompts as the agent's personality and MCP prompts as standardized workflows it can invoke.
+Think of system prompts as the agent's personality and MCP prompts as standardised workflows it can invoke.

 When should I use MCP prompts vs tools?

-Use tools when the agent needs to take an action (send transaction, query API).
-Use prompts when you want to guide the agent through a specific reasoning workflow or standardize how it approaches a type of task.
+Use tools when the agent needs to take an action (write a file, run a query).
+Use prompts when you want to guide the agent through a specific reasoning workflow or standardise how it approaches a type of task.

 FURTHER READING